 I use examples like this in class to get students thinking about and contributing to a future where the new norm might include self-driving cars/trucks — and drones delivering packages, conducting surveillance, or taking pictures.
 AI possibilities are infinite, and I enjoy encouraging students to think outside the box about solutions that may improve business and society."

-Porter is an assistant clinical professor with a teaching focus on business analytics, which includes decision making based on insights from data.
+Porter is an associate dean in the School of Business and Leadership who's had a teaching focus on business analytics, which includes decision-making based on insights from data.
 He holds a doctorate in professional studies from Pace University with a concentration in computing.